FarronF/limerick-council-meetings/meetings/2022/12/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 2nd November 2022.md

 In replying, the Senior Executive Engineer stated that the distributor road would most likely

-be a developer led project which would form part of the Local Area Plan.--- 7
+be a developer led project which would form part of the Local Area Plan.
+---
+7

 The following items were also raised.